Nitrux/typer-im-core/README.md

 How was this built?
 ===================

-This code is based on the tutorial of Nick Anastasov [http://tutorialzine.com/2014/03/nodejs-private-webchat/].
+This code is based on the [tutorial of Nick Anastasov at tutorialzine.com](http://tutorialzine.com/2014/03/nodejs-private-webchat/).

 Licensing
 =========